Skip to Content

 Interoperability Model

-The exchange of invoices between trading partners is standardized across formats, content, subscriber directories, exchange protocols and interoperability criteria between certified providers.
-There is no involvement of the tax authorities or their platform, as in the traditional Peppol 4-corner model, for example.
+The exchange of invoices between trading partners is standardized in terms of formats, content, subscriber directories, exchange protocols and interoperability criteria between certified providers.
+Unlike the traditional Peppol 4-corner model, for example, there is no involvement of the tax authorities or their platform.

 Real-time Invoice Reporting Model